Chaowu88/freeflux/docs/source/quickstart.rst

 Adding Bounds for Fluxes
 ------------------------

 The search range for all fluxes or a specific flux can be set using ``set_flux_bounds``.
-Here we constrained fluxes in the range of -100 and 100.
+Here we constrain the fluxes to the range from -100 to 100.

 .. code-block:: python